AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Background

 \subsection{History Tree}

 A Merkle tree has been primarily used for proving membership.
 However, Crosby and Wallach~\cite{crosby2009efficient} extended its application for an append-only tamper-evident log, denoted as a \textit{history tree}.
-A history tree is the Merkle tree, in which leaf nodes are added in an append-only fashion, and which allows to produce logarithmic proofs witnessing that arbitrary two versions of the tree are consistent (i.e., one version of the tree is an extension of another).
-Therefore, once added, a leaf node cannot be modified or removed.

-A history tree brings a versioned computation of hashes over the Merkle tree, enabling to prove that different versions (i.e., commitments) of a log, with distinct root hashes, make consistent claims about the past.
+A history tree is the Merkle tree, in which leaf nodes are added in an append-only fashion, allowing to production of logarithmic proofs witnessing that arbitrary two versions of the tree are consistent (i.e., one version of the tree is an extension of another).
+Therefore, once added, a leaf node cannot be modified nor removed.
+A history tree brings a versioned computation of hashes over the Merkle tree, enabling it to prove that different versions (i.e., commitments) of a log, with distinct root hashes, make consistent claims about the past.
 To provide a tamper-evident history system~\cite{crosby2009efficient}, the log represented by the history tree $L$ supports the following operations: \begin{compactdesc} \item[$\mathbf{L.add(x) \rightarrow C_j}$:] appending of the record $x$ to $L$, returning a new commitment $C_j$ that represents the most recent value of the root hash of the history tree.